gsoft-inc/sg-orbit/README.md

 </p>

-Orbit UI is a design system develop by ShareGate to help create the best experience for our customers and drive consistency between all our web apps.
+Orbit-UI is a toolkit for Orbit-Design, the design system developed by ShareGate to help create the best experience for our customers and drive consistency between all our web apps.

 ## Documentation website

 [![Netlify Status](https://api.netlify.com/api/v1/badges/65b52a34-8224-4783-bed2-64ffd05d36af/deploy-status)](https://app.netlify.com/sites/sg-orbit/deploys)

-The documentation website contains information about installation, the Orbit foundation and Orbit UI React components.
+The documentation website contains information about installation, the Orbit-UI foundation and Orbit-UI React components.

 https://orbit.sharegate.design/